liferay/liferay-docs/develop/tutorials/articles/localization/generating-language-props-and-translations.markdown

-The Plugins SDK uses the Bing Translator service [http://www.microsofttranslator.com/](http://www.microsofttranslator.com/) to translate all of the resources in your `Language.properties` file to multiple languages.
-It provides a base translation for you to start with.
+The Plugins SDK uses the Bing Translator service [http://www.microsofttranslator.com/](http://www.microsofttranslator.com/) to translate all the resources in your `Language.properties` file to multiple languages.
+Since it's a machine-generated translation, you can use it as a base translation for you to start with.
 To create base translations using the Bing Translator service, you'll need to do the following:

 1. Sign up for an Azure Marketplace account and subscribe to the Microsoft Translator.
 It's listed in the *Data* section of the Azure Marketplace.